wakeflow/how-we-do/docs/wakeflow_gpt_docs.md

 ---
 ## Using Wakeflow GPT with the Node-Template

-To integrate Wakeflow GPT into your Node.js projects with ease, we recommend using our `node-template`.
+To get started with our Wakeflow GPT functions, we recommend using our `node-template`.
 Here's how you can get started:

 1. **Clone the Repository**
    Begin by cloning the `node-template` repository from GitHub: